heroiclabs/nakama-docs/docs/in-app-notifications.md

 });
 ```

 It can be useful to retrieve only notifications which have been added since the list was last retrieved by a client.
-This can be done with the resume cursor returned which each list message.
+This can be done with the resume cursor returned with each list message.

-The resume cursor marks the position of the most recent notification retrieved as part of the list.
+The resume cursor marks the position of the most recent notification retrieved.
 We recommend you store the resume cursor in device storage and use it when the client makes it's next request for recent notifications.

 ```csharp fct_label="Unity"
 INCursor resumeCursor = ...; // stored from last list retrieval.